صور الصفحة

 CHAP.
 I.

-junto me; he shall lie all night betwixt my breasts.
+junto me; he shall lie all night betwixt my

-HESong of songs, which is Solomon's.
+HESong of songs, which is Solomon's. breasts.

-4 Draw me, we will run after thee: the King hath brought me into his chambers: we will be glad and rejoice in thee, we will remember thy love more than wine the upright love thee.
+4 Draw me, we will run after thee: the King hath brought me into his chambers: we will be glad and rejoice in thee, we will remember thy love more than wine: the upright love thee.

 5 I am black, but comely, Oye daughters of Jerusalem, as the tents of Kedar, as the curtains of Solomon.

 16 Behold, thou art fair, my beloved, yea, pleasant: also our bed is green.
+17 The beams of our house are cedar, and our rafters of fir.

 CHAP.
 II.

-AM the rose of Sharon, and the lily of the valleys.
+AM the rose of Sharon, and the lily of

 2 As the lily among thorns, so is my

 6 Look not upon me, because I am love among the daughters. black, because the sun hath looked upon 3 As the apple-tree among the trees of me: my mother's children were angry with the wood, so is my beloved among the me; they made me the keeper of the vine-sons.
-I sat down under his shadow with yards; but mine own vineyard have I not great delight, and his fruit was sweet to kept.
-7 Tell me, O thou whom my soul loveth, 4 He brought me to the banqueting where thou feedest, where thou makest thy house, and his banner over me was love. flock to rest at noon: for why should I be 5 Stay me with flagons, comfort me with as one that turneth aside by the flocks of apples: for I am sick of love. thy companions?
+I sat down under his shadow with yards; but mine own vineyard have I not great delight, and his fruit was sweet to kept. my taste.
+Tell me, O thou whom my soul loveth, where thou feedest, where thou makest thy flock to rest at noon: for why should I be as one that turneth aside by the flocks of thy companions?

 6 His left hand is under my head, and his right hand doth embrace me.

-7 Icharge you, O ye daughters of Jerusalem, by the roes, and by the hinds of the field, that ye stir not up, nor awake my love, till he please.
+7 I charge you, O ye daughters of Jerusalem, by the roes, and by the hinds of the field, that ye stir not up, nor awake my love, till he please.

 8 The voice of my beloved! behold, he cometh leaping upon the mountains, skipping upon the hills.